-How (and why) would someone use ClickUp Task Dependencies to organize their work?
+How (and why) would someone use Use our ClickUp affiliate link!
+Task Dependencies to organize their work?
 Let’s talk through it!

 In this “Feature Friday” we’ll be covering the What, Why, and How-Do-I-Not-Screw-This-Up details about using the Dependency feature built into ClickUp.